rapidsai/cudf/cpp/docs/DEVELOPER_GUIDE.md

 # libcudf C++ Developer Guide

 This document serves as a guide for contributors to libcudf C++ code.
+Refer also to the [Documentation Guide](DOCUMENTATION.md) for guidelines on documenting libcudf code.

 # Directory Structure and File Naming